vmware-tanzu/cartographer/rfc/rfc-0000-match-params.md

 # Drawbacks
 [drawbacks]: #drawbacks

 Ultimately we want our template `selector` and top-level supply chain `selector` to work the same.
-However, if we introduce params into the matching context, then it would cause some divergence in these two cases.
+However, if we introduce a matchParams selector, then it would cause some divergence in these two cases.

-The top level selector we only have access to params defined in the workload.
+The top level selector only has access to params defined in the workload.

-The template selectors would have access to params from the workload as well as the supply chain.
+The template selectors would have access to params from the workload as well as default values from the supply chain.

 Neither selector would have access to params from the templates.